Google DeepMind

 Misuse (via API) prevention

 DeepMind's CCLs in CBRN, cyber, or AI R&D capabilities trigger safeguards against misuse.
-The thresholds are fine in the abstract but that's inadequate since DeepMind seems to interpret the eval results poorly.
-When safeguards are load-bearing, DeepMind is supposed to ensure that they are robust; it doesn't say how it will check.
+The abstract plan is good: implement safeguards like classifiers, then check whether they are robust.
+But it's vague; it's not clear that DeepMind will implement it validly.
 And the whole plan is not a commitment.

 Scheming risk prevention